 One of the iconic landmarks of this area is the four-sided obelisk (known as the Kolona) that protrudes out of the sea and was erected to thank the British Empire.
 The inscription on the obelisk “To the glory of the British Empire” has since been removed, but the monument is an attraction nonetheless.

 13. Argostoli Archaeology Museum

-If you’re interested in Greek history then you’ll have to check out the Argostoli Archaeology Museum located in the island’s capital.
-The museum features a collection of antiquities dating as far back as pre-historic times.
+If you’re interested in Greek history, you’ll have to check out the Argostoli Archaeology Museum, located in the island’s capital.
+The museum features a collection of antiquities dating back to pre-historic times.

 This includes exhibits of Mycenaean items and Roman artefacts as well as gold coins, swords, and even tools of the Paleolithic man of Kefalonia.
-The Argostoli Archaeology Museum is currently closed for renovations after it was severely damaged by an earthquake, so please check the status of opening hours before your visit.
+The Argostoli Archaeology Museum is currently closed for renovations after an earthquake severely damaged it, so please check the status of opening hours before your visit.

 15. Robola Wine Tasting

 Wine-making in Kefalonia is thought to go back as far as Neolithic times, so it’s no wonder the island is famed for making some delicious tipples.
 Kefalonia is known for producing Robola wine, a white wine inspired by the Friuli wine grape brought to the island by the Venetians.

 Visitors can try this fruity, honey wine at any of the vineyards in the Robola Zone, and is best served alongside garlicky Greek dishes and seafood.
 Some of the best vineyards on the island of Kefalonia include Orealios, Gentilini, and the Melissinos Winery.